purpleladydragons/purpleladydragons.github.io/_posts/_2025-02-19-Diff-eq-notes.md

 Solving a ODE "numerically" means just programming it basically and simulating.
 I imagine there is probably more nuance to it than that

 Touches on chaos theory: for some class of DEs, small shifts in initial conditions lead to greater changes down the road so your simulations compound errors and stop being accurate

+**What are PDEs**

+He breaks heat eq down to discretized version and explains that a pt T2 will flow to the average between its neighbors.
+This can be rewritten as the diff of diffs dT3 - dT1 which can be notated as ddT1.
+This discrete second difference is analogous to the second derivative!

+He says that in a PDE, infinitely many variables are changing.
+I don't fully grok it but I guess it's the temperature at each point in space & time.
+Which tbh I don't fully get why that is different than the ODE case?
+Well I suppose in the orbit example, you have finite planets orbiting.
+In the heat example, you have infinitely many points along a rod to keep track of.
+So I guess it makes sense.

+Defines the Laplacian.
+Basically is just the addition of the different spatial second derivatives.
+Basically just the multi dimensional version asking, how much does a point differ from the average of its neighbhors?